Computational-Plant-Science/plantit/README.md

 ### Environment variables

-In addition to the environment variables listed for development, the following are required to run `plantit` in production:
+In addition to the environment variables listed for development, the following are required to run `DIRT2_Webplatform` in production:

 - `VUE_APP_ANALYTICS_ID`: provided by Google Analytics
 - `VUE_APP_SENTRY_IO_KEY`: provided by Sentry